 According to genetics, however, these rodents aren’t simply friendly neighbors: they’re relatives!
 Molecular phylogenetics has routinely shown that these rodents are all more genetically similar to each other than they are to other rodents, implying that they descended from a common ancestor.
 This is despite these rodents encompassing species with very different adaptations, including runners (maras, agoutis), tree-dwellers (porcupines), burrowers (coruro, tuco-tucos), swimmers (coypu, capybaras), and some species have particularly spiny hairs (spiny rats, porcupines).

 Below is a phylogeny that compared 35,603 letters of DNA between 164 different species of mammals, showing this very result.
 Click and zoom in on the figure and you’ll see the rodents among the blue branches, more than half way down.
-Use the capybara painting to help orient yourself, and refer to the families names I introduced above (e.g., Chinchillidae, Caviidae) to help you find all of these rodents in this genetic family tree.
+Use the capybara painting to help orient yourself, and refer to the family names I introduced above (e.g., Chinchillidae, Caviidae) to help you find all of these rodents in this genetic family tree.

-So given that these rodents are more genetically similar to each other than to other rodents, and they predominantly in South America, it suggests that an ancestral species came to South America and diversified into a wide array of forms.
+So given that these rodents are more genetically similar to each other than to other rodents, and they predominantly live in South America, it suggests that an ancestral species came to South America and diversified into a wide array of forms.

 But is it that simple?
 What does the fossil record say?
 As you can see below , with the exception of a few dubious 56–33.9 million year old spiny rat fossils in East Asia, each of these families of rodents is completely restricted to the Americas.
 The oldest fossils are found in South America (33.9–28.1 million years ago), before ultimately reaching the Caribbean (20.44–15.97 million years ago) and North America (1.8–0.78 million years ago).
 Click on the image below to get a closer look.